mercyellen/comparisons/README.md

  * Java | Swift
    ---- | -----
-        | Only classes can inherit from another class.
+     Java need fixed for sure   | Only classes can inherit from another class.
 In other words, structures and enumerations don't support inheritance

 *Extension